steinuil/kameloso/README.md

 # kamelåså

-`kameloso` is a LAMJP (Local Area Media Jam Party) application.
+`kameloso` is a LAMP (Local Area Media Party) application.
 Think a Chromecast or Spotify jam, but better.

 It starts a web app connected to [mpv](https://mpv.io/) and lets you queue video links or upload videos.